-Unlock eligibility for monthly phones, tablets, and mobile Internet devices on Postpaid plans like T-Mobile ONE
+Unlock eligibility for phones, tablets, and mobile Internet devices on Postpaid plans like T-Mobile ONE

 - The device must have been active on the T-Mobile network for at least 40 days on the requesting line.

 - If the device is financed using T-Mobile’s Equipment Installment Plan (EIP) ,or if it's leased through JUMP!
 On Demand™, all payments must be satisfied and the device must be paid in full unless otherwise specified.

 - If the device is on an account that is under a service contract term, at least 18 consecutive monthly payments must have been made or the account must have migrated to Simple Choice no contract rate plan.

 - If the device is associated with a canceled account, the account balance must be zero, including all pending charges.

-Unlock eligibility for Pay in Advance (Prepaid) phones, tablets, and mobile Internet devices on Prepaid plans like Pay in Advance
+Unlock eligibility for phones, tablets, and mobile Internet devices on Prepaid plans like Pay in Advance

 - The device on the requesting line has been active for more than one year on the T-Mobile network.